bent0077/Portfolio/README.md

 ## About the Project (How you created your web portfolio)

- I made my portfolio using mostly bootstrap because css is not my strong suit.
-  I only used css for the hover effect for the images, changing the fonts and other things that I wasn't able to use bootstrap for.
-  I used the 12 point grid system and most of my pages with 2 row colloums with content. the coours are a simple black and white. i used many photos in my portfolio.
+For the portfolio,  I used bootstrap for the majority of it because I am not good with CSS.
+I only used CSS for image hover effects, changing the fonts and anything else I can't use bootstrap.
+The portfolio follows the 12-point grid system with the content arranged in a 2-row column.
+I tried to use as many images as I can and kept the colour simply white and black.

 ### Challenges Faced

-1.image hover overlay effects was not working
+1. Image hover overlay effects was not working
 2. Navigation links were not working on some pages
-3. couldn't make a drop down link for portfolio
+3. Couldn't make a drop down link for portfolio

 ### Overcoming Challenges

-1. Found a code that worked and changed it to my preference
+1. Found a code online that worked and changed it to my preference.
-2. Overcoming 2
+2. Added Java script code from bootstrap.
-3. Made a separate page with all the portfolio collections with appropiate links
+3. Made a separate page with all the portfolio collections with the appropriate links.

 ---

 ## What I learned

- how to make simple animations in css.
+ optimizing images in Photoshop. how to make simple animations in css.
  The basics of bootstrap.